boots-edu/textbook/source/text/0-introduction/setup.md

 ![image.png](../../images/setup/setup_incorrect_addition.png)

 You may notice a black dot next to the name of the `basic.ts` file in the tab.
 This indicates that the file has not been saved.
-Save the file now (either using the appropriate keyboard shortcut or the File menu).
+Save the file now (either using the appropriate keyboard shortcut or the file menu).
 If you do not fix AND save the file, then the next step will not work.

 ## Run the Tests Again

-Now that you've fixed the code and saved the file, you can return to the terminal to run the tests again:
+Now that you've fixed the code and saved the file, you can return to the terminal to run the tests again.

 ```
 $ npm run test
 ```

-And the resulting output this time should look a lot happier.
+And the resulting output this time should look a lot better.

 ![test-success.png](../../images/setup/test-success.png)